Blue Paradise Dairy

 He said it was the long ears..AND he was SO right!!!
 These big, beautiful goats have wrapped their long ears around our hearts….We are grateful to have acquired Windsong Farm’s herd over the last few years, of Six M Galaxy genetics.
 Large, substantial, high production dairy stock.
 Our barns have continued to grow, we have bought adjoining land and love our farm!

-Blue Paradise Dairy - name change happened about a year ago from now.
-Simply reflects the name of a buck here, (Blue Lightning) AND something my parents always said..Your goats live in Paradise..Our beautiful Ozark valley.
+Blue Paradise Dairy - Reflects the name of a buck here, (Blue Lightning) AND something my parents always said..Your goats live in Paradise..Our beautiful Ozark valley.

 Grateful For the EveryDay!